yavi-21092001/side-devops-projects/README.md

 Each project folder includes its own `README.md` with tailored instructions, configs, and screenshots where applicable.

 Be sure to:

-* Make your GitHub repos public for visibility
-* Add screenshots to your LinkedIn or portfolio site
 * Customize the `.tfvars`, `.yml`, or YAML files to fit your use case

 Happy building! 🚀